top of page

 ☽ Undertaker[s] â˜¾

 The Undertaker is a special task within the pack, and there is typically only a maximum of two at any given time.
-They are tasked with all grave management and upkeep within Totenstadt Boneyard and funeral preparations for The Moonlit Mortuary.
-They begin as an Augur or Arzat and, as such, are knowledgeable in both divination and healing, but their knowledge tends to focus more on deadly illness and injuries.
+They are tasked with all grave management and upkeep within Totenstadt Boneyard, funeral preparations for The Moonlit Mortuary, and often aid Arzat in diagnosing terminal illnesses and injuries.
+They first begin training as an Augur or Arzat and, as such, are knowledgeable in both divination and healing.
 Not eligible to become a Councilwolf.

 ☽ Instructor[s] â˜¾

 The historians of the pack.
 They act as educators and sitters to pups and lead the Children's Choir.
-They know all the rhymes and folktales of Namün and are responsible for teaching them to the young, never shying away from the hard lessons.
-They also aid in introductory training.
+They know all the rhymes and folktales of Namün and are responsible for teaching them to the Kinder, never shying away from the hard lessons.

 ☽ Children's Choir â˜¾